spyder-ide/spyder-docs/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We welcome your contributions of corrections, additions and enhancements to these docs.
-Go to the `contributing guide of the documentation`_ to learn how to submit a PR with your changes on our `docs repo`_.
+Check out the `docs contributing guide`_ to learn how to submit a PR with your changes on our `docs repo`_.

 .. _contributing guide of the documentation: https://github.com/spyder-ide/spyder-docs/blob/master/CONTRIBUTING.md